CLI

 search

-Use search to find items in the registry.
-The registry name must be prefixed with @.
+Use search to find items in the @createui registry:

-Without a query, it lists everything. list is an alias for search, so these are equivalent:
+Without a query, it lists everything. list is an alias for search:

 Use --limit and --offset to page through long result lists.